ReginaSherman/ga-project-2/presentations.md

 ## Presentation Schedule

-Presentations will take begin at 11:00 am ET on Monday, 5/4 in our classroom channel.
+Presentations will begin at 11:00 am ET on Monday, 5/4 in our classroom channel.
 We will post a thread in the morning for students to sign up for presentations, and follow the order of the thread.